silviamaggi/smd-com/_posts/2017-08-05-mirrorless-camera-vs-dslr.md

 {% include pattern-figure.html image="/assets/images/20170804_edinburgh_1265.jpg" caption="Calton Hill, Edinburgh" width="1400" height="740" %}

-I bought a [Fujifilm X-T20](https://fujifilm-x.com/en-us/products/cameras/x-t20/){:target="_blank" rel="noopener"}.
+I bought a [Fujifilm X-T20](https://fujifilm-x.com/en-us/products/cameras/x-t20/){:target="_blank" rel="noopener" title="Go to the FujiFilm website"}.
 The main reason for me to switch from an entry-level Canon
 <abbr title="Digital Single-Lense Reflex">DSLR</abbr> to a mirrorless camera was initially to carry less weight around.

 After reading the manual, though, it became clear that the little camera would make a more profound change in the way I take and process my pictures.